 (c) his submission to answer all such inquiries relating to the application of the money or securities paid into court, as the Court may make or direct; and

-(d) an address where he may be served with any summons or order, or notice of any proceedings relating to the money or securities paid into court.
+(d) in accordance with Order 71A —

+(i) the trustee’s geographical address; and

+(ii) the trustee’s service details.

+[Rule 3 amended in Gazette 21 Feb 2007 p.
+564.]

 4. Notice of payment in, etc.

 The person who has made the payment into court under the said Act must forthwith give notice thereof by pre-paid letter through the post, to the several persons whose names and addresses are stated in his affidavit as interested in or entitled to the moneys or securities paid into court.